 Great technique for improving mash efficiency

-Properly mixing the mash is therefore critical to thoroughly wetting the grain and creating as 'light' a grain bed as possible for good water/wort circulation.
+Properly mixing the mash is necessary for wetting the grain and creating as 'light' a grain bed as possible for good water/wort circulation.
 Our Mash Mixers are the very best tool we have found for mixing the mash thoroughly and properly setting the grain bed.
-The impellers on the mixer lift the grain up and out the sides rather than just downward, upward or sideways.
-This creates the most turbulence inside the grain bed, ensuring the best and quickest mixing of water and grain and 'lifts' the grain so it is not compacted on the bottom of the Mash Colander or mash tun.
 And being operated by a drill is a lot faster and easier than a mash paddle...and without the blisters.

 Other tips include not adding the grain too fast (which then requires excessive mechanical agitation which ironically can end up with a more compact bed), adding toasted or dark malts after the light malts to keep them near the top of the grain bed (they tend to fragment more when crushing and will be more gummy), not overmixing the grain when mashing in (mix just enough to remove air pockets), and not moving the mixer near the false bottom on the Colander as this can force grain into the bottom (perforations or wedge wire) and plug it up.
 When mashing with the wedge wire false bottom (all MB Colanders), prior to adding the grain, connect the pump line and open the bottom valve to release air bubbles in the line, then tap the wedge wire to release any air bubbles that are trapped under the wedge wire.